wp-plugins/push-notifications-for-wp/readme.txt

 1. The settings page.
 2. An example of push notification received on an iOS device.
+3. An example of push notification received on an Android device.
-3. The Push Notifications widget on Add New Post page.
+4. The Push Notifications widget on Add New Post page.
-4. The Tokens page.
+5. The Tokens page.
-5. The OAuth page (with OAuth disabled).
+6. The OAuth page (with OAuth disabled).
-6. The OAuth page (with OAuth enabled).
+7. The OAuth page (with OAuth enabled).

 == Changelog ==